We had no idea we’d make $103,457.98 our first year blogging.

 - Use large, easily identifiable headlines and sub-headlines to break up your content.

-Messy, overly complex designs will cause your readers to get distracted while reading your content and lead to higher bounce rates.
+Messy, complex designs will cause your readers headaches and confusion.

 Chapter 3.
 Create Content People Need